manofthelionarmy/nvim/README.md

 #### Disclaimer about golangci-lint

-It's fairly agressive on linting errors.
+It's fairly aggressive on linting errors.
 It enforces us to create pkgs if we are importing functions external to main pkg.
 It also errors if we aren't checking errors.
-We can always use another linter.
+We can always use another linter, like gofmt or gofumpt.

 If we don't want the linting errors above, we set the below to 1.